Level: Resort nearby

 This spot has been added by

-With its sheltered lagoon full of corals and its vibrant reef drop off plunging into the blue, Fayrouz Reef alone offers several underwater experiences.
-In its translucent waters, many reef fish, such as butterflies, clowns and balloons, but also some rays lurking in the sand.
+With its sheltered lagoons that are visited by sea turtles, and its vibrant reef drop off plunging into the blue waters, Fayrouz Reef offers diverse underwater experiences.
+In its translucent waters, many reef fish, such as butterflyfish, anemonefish and puffers can be found.
+Look carefully, too, in the sand as this is where the rays like to lurk.

-This spot is the “house reef” of the Three Corners Fayrouz Plaza Beach Resort, a large resort located just south of Port Ghalib Marina, and less than 10km from Marsa Alam Airport.
+This spot is the house reef of the Three Corners Fayrouz Plaza Beach Resort, a large resort located just south of Port Ghalib Marina, and less than 6 miles from Marsa Alam Airport.
 To access the reef from the shore, you will need to stay at the hotel.

-If you are staying at the Three Corners Fayrouz Plaza Beach Resort, also go snorkel Marsa Mubarak, known for its turtles and dugongs, which can be reached on foot by a shore walk.
+If you are staying at the Three Corners Fayrouz Plaza Beach Resort, also go snorkel at Marsa Mubarak, known for its turtles and dugongs.
+This spot can be reached on foot by a shore walk.
+Swimming along the house reef from Fayrouz to Marsa Mubarak is no longer allowed.

 The reef flat which extends in front of the Three Corners Fayrouz is too shallow to enter the water from the beach.
-A pontoon provides access to both snorkeling areas via two different platforms.
+A pontoon provides access to the main beach snorkeling areas via two different platforms.

-Whether you want to explore the lagoon (area 1 on the map above) or the reef drop-off (area 2 on the map), water entrance is from the pontoon, which is equipped with two platforms, one for each zone.
+If you want to explore the lagoon (area 1 on the map above) or the reef drop-off (area 2 on the map), water entrance is from the pontoon.
+There are two platforms, one for each zone.
 Stairs allow you to safely enter the water.

-On this spot, two distinct areas can be explored:
+On this spot, three distinct areas can be explored:

-This natural lagoon “dug” in the reef flat is about 150m wide at its widest point.
+This natural lagoon “dug” into the reef flat is about 55 yards wide at its widest point.
 Well-sheltered from waves and currents, it offers ideal snorkeling conditions.
-In the lagoon, the depth varies from 2 to 20 ft/0.5 to 6 m depending on the area.
+In the lagoon, the depth varies from 2 to 20 feet depending on the area.

-Open to the sea, Fayrouz reef drop-off is quite exposed and its access can be closed in strong winds.
-Forming an almost vertical wall plunging towards the depths (↕30-35 ft/10-12 m), it also has a more impressive topography.
+Open to the sea, the Fayrouz reef drop-off is quite exposed and access to it can be closed in strong winds.
+Forming an almost vertical wall plunging towards the depths (↕30-35 feet), it has a more impressive topography.
 Due to the slight north-south dominant current, avoid going too far from the pontoon to the right.

 You must be logged in to post a comment.